Skip to main content

 What is a UPS Accessorial Fee?

-• COD (Cash On Delivery): If the shipment requires payment upon delivery.
+• COD (Cash on Delivery): Added when the recipient is required to pay for the shipment upon delivery.

-• Signature Required: If the sender requires a signature upon delivery, there might be an extra charge.
+• Signature Required: If the sender requests a delivery signature, an additional fee applies.

-• Declared Value: If the sender declares a value for the package that’s above the standard limit, an additional fee might be levied.
+• Declared Value: If the package’s insured value exceeds the standard limit, an additional declared value fee applies.

 What are FedEx accessorial fees and shipping fees?

-• Storage Fees: If a shipment isn’t picked up in a timely manner, storage fees might be incurred.
+• Storage Fees: If a package isn’t picked up promptly, storage charges may be added.

 Shipping Fees